 Hello!
 I am a research scientist at Adobe, where I specialize in programming systems research.

 I am always excited to work with interns.
-If you are interested in an internship at Adobe Research (Summer 2024), send me an email.
+If you are interested in an internship at Adobe Research (Summer 2024) and your research interest line up with mine, send me an email!

 Projects